ayush18pop/breakitdown/README.md

 3. **Set up environment variables**:

-    Create a `.env` file in both the `Backend` directory and add the necessary environment variables.
+    Create a `.env` file in the `Backend` directory and add the necessary environment variables.

     **Backend/.env**:
    ```env